eu-ge-ne/enrouter-docs/apps/web/src/app/docs/start/content.md

 ### \_content.tsx

-Finally, create `_content.tsx` files for `/incr` and `/decr` locations.
+Create `_content.tsx` files for the `/incr` and `/decr` routes.
-They are very similar with a few minor differences:
+These files will define the specific behavior for each route.

+Here’s the content for `/incr`:

 ```tsx
 // src/app/incr/_content.tsx